Sergong/manpi-config/README.md

 - inventory             -> Inventory file for this project (only containing localhost)
 - README.md             -> This file
 - template              -> directory containing jinja2 templates

-# Requirements

-Ansible needs to be installed.
-On Manjaro, use the following command: pacman -S ansible

-The vault.yml should include the following variables:
-- vnc_pass: